 All of the trails I rode were either paved or were boardwalk-style, like above.
 You’ll be surrounded by nature, but there’s no roughing it involved.

-I rode the trail during the week in the off season.
-So I had it mostly to myself, which was really nice and peaceful.
+I rode the trail during the week in the off season and had it mostly to myself.
+Which was really nice and peaceful.
 I stopped to take a ton of pictures along the way … it was so beautiful!

 You’ll find a number of places to stop and take a break during your ride, which is key because it can get hot on this trail.
 It is Alabama after all!